osnr/reactions-spreadsheet/README.md

 might as well be plain inputs at this rate

 things I prefer not to do:
-- obvious Google Docs-style persistence where each spreadsheet is a 'file' that lives at a random URL and you link people to it. i really like the synchronous quality that we have right now, where everyone has to be on at once. like old AIM chats
+- obvious Google Docs-style persistence where each spreadsheet is a 'file' ~~that lives at a random URL and you link people to it.~~ (edit: I implemented the random-URL thing, so there isn't one global spreadsheet where strangers can run arbitrary JS in your browser, just so I'd feel comfortable hosting a public instance. although I still haven't given in to making them persistent) i really like the synchronous quality that we have right now, where everyone has to be on at once. like old AIM chats
 - encapsulate state of the different modules. i like having everything available from global scope so i can poke at it from the console (and from cell formulas!)